Concept: Quick Models¶

-In the prediction style tab, you will be able to select between the Automated Machine Learning mode, where DSS will make a lot of optimized choices for you, and the expert mode, where you’ll have full control over the details of your model, write your own algorithms in code, or use deep learning models.
+Once you’ve identified the target variable, you will be able to select between AutoML and Expert mode.
+With AutoML, or Automated Machine Learning mode, Dataiku DSS will make a lot of optimized choices for you.
+With Expert mode, you can use deep learning models, have full control over the details of your model, or write your own algorithms.

 You can also define the computation engine used to train the models.
 You’ll be able to leverage your machine’s Python-based back-end or, depending on the integrations made at the admin level, offload training to your Spark cluster using SparkMLlib or H20 Sparkling water.

-You can now launch your first training session and train a few models on your training dataset.
+Once you’ve selected an option, you can launch your first training session and train a few models on your training dataset.

 A session is one iteration of your experiment.
 It will include and save all the parameters, the dataset, features, and algorithms used during training, as well as relevant training information.
 You’ll be able to create many training sessions to experiment and try to improve your baseline model’s performance.